 Students may re-register and pay fees in accordance to the published registration and fee payment calendar for the term as published in the Timetable of Classes.

 The Financial Aid Office establishes priority deadlines for processing applications received.
 These applications are processed on a first come first served basis as information is submitted to the Financial Aid Office.
 If a student applies for assistance after the priority deadline, the student is advised to be prepared to pay all educational expenses prior to the fee payment deadline or enroll in a QuikPay deferred payment plan if their personal finances are sufficient for the student to enter into such an agreement.
 If a student pays their educational expenses or enrolls in a QuikPay deferred payment plan and then aid is posted to the student account, the student will receive the amount of their award by direct deposit or by check in the mail or a reduction in future installments.
-A student may monitor the progress of their financial aid application through StarNET by selecting the Financial Aid Menu options.
+A student may monitor the progress of their financial aid application through MyWS Financial Aid Menu located under the Alerts.

 Financial Aid Book/Supply Advances are granted to students whose financial aid has been posted to their student account 10 days prior to the official first day of classes per the academic calendar.
 Book/Supply Advances are the lesser of the student's credit balance or $600.00.
 Refer to the Cashier's Office disbursement information.
 For students whose financial aid is awarded after this timeframe, these students will need to make personal financial arrangements to purchase their books until their aid is disbursed for the semester as published.
 Students are encouraged to apply for financial aid early and respond immediately to all financial aid correspondence.

 - Why do I have to attend all my classes before my excess of aid refund will be disbursed?